saal-core/doc-analyzer-llm/docker/HOW_TO_USE_DOCKER.md

 > On linux `http://host.docker.internal:xxxx` does not work.
 > Use `http://172.17.0.1:xxxx` instead to emulate this functionality.

 Then in docker you need to replace that localhost part with `host.docker.internal`.
-For example, if running Ollama on the host machine, bound to http://127.0.0.1:11434 you should put `http://host.docker.internal:11434` into the connection URL in ASK AFADI AI.
+For example, if running Ollama on the host machine, bound to http://127.0.0.1:11434 you should put `http://host.docker.internal:11434` into the connection URL in Digital Guide.

 ### API is not working, cannot login, LLM is "offline"?